 Ms. Pollack graduated from Rutgers University in 1986 with a B.A. with High Honors where she majored in both French and English.
 She spent a semester at NYU in France and is fluent in French.
 In 1989, she graduated from University of Pennsylvania School of Law, where she was elected to the Journal of International Business Law.
 Ms. Pollack is a member of the Bars of New York and New Jersey.

 - New York Super Lawyers: Class Action/Mass Torts Litigation (2012, 2013, 2014, 2015, 2016, 2017, 2018)

 - University of Pennsylvania Law School, J.D., 1989

 - Law360 Editorial Board

-- Secretary to the National Association of Shareholder & Consumer Attorneys (NASCAT)
+- Co-President of the National Association of Shareholder & Consumer Attorneys (NASCAT)